kuukitenshi/DIDA_meetings/README.md

 ## Console

 The console client servers as a front-end to issue configuration settings to servers.
-It is executed by running the following command in the *consoleclient* directory:
+It is executed by running the following command in the *console* directory:

 `mvn exec:java -Dexec.args="{host} {port} {scheduler}"`